-- 1. A student must report positive test results to the Student COVID Response Team via email to studentcovidresponse@matc.edu.
+- Students must report positive test results to the Student COVID Response Team via email to studentcovidresponse@matc.edu.
 The Student COVID Response Team checks this email account frequently and assigns cases to individual team members for resolution.
 Response time from this team is no more than 24 hours. - The Student COVID Response Team member will notify Operations and Public Safety what areas the person with the positive test result was in for additional cleaning protocols, and will notify the COVID Monitoring Team to begin a contact investigation. - 3.
-The COVID Monitoring team will notify the appropriate local health authority. - 4.
-The COVID Monitoring Team member will work with the Office of General Counsel to distribute notification to students or employees in the same work or class space as the COVID-positive student.
-A templated communication is used.
+The COVID Monitoring team will notify the appropriate local health authority.

-- 5. A Student COVID Response Team member will contact the student who tested positive.
+- 4. The COVID Monitoring Team member will work with the Office of General Counsel to distribute notification to students or employees in the same work or class space as the COVID-positive student.
+A templated communication is used. - 5.
+A Student COVID Response Team member will contact the student who tested positive.
 They will also determine who (if anyone) the student had close contact with on campus in the 48 hours before they developed their first symptom or received a positive test result if they had no symptoms.
 Close contact is defined by the CDC as less than 6 feet for 15 minutes or longer.
-The individual will also be asked what rooms/areas of campus they were in and on what date. - 6.
-The Student COVID Response Team member will create a list of individuals who need to be contacted.
-Employees on this list will be contacted by the HR Team and students on this list will be contacted by the Student Team.
-Prior to contacting individuals, the team will check with the Wisconsin Department of Health website for testing options available for COVID-19. - 7.
-When communicating with the "close contact" employees and students, the team member will be mindful of privacy and confidentiality laws.
+The individual will also be asked what rooms/areas of campus they were in and on what date. - The Student COVID Response Team member will create a list of individuals who need to be contacted.
+Employees on this list will be contacted by the HR Team, and students on this list will be contacted by the Student COVID Response Team. - 7.
+When communicating with the close contact employees and students, the team member will be mindful of privacy and confidentiality.
 Communication will be general and indicate that a student with whom they came in contact has recently tested positive for COVID-19.
-Anyone who came in "close contact" with the individual will be sent home for a 14-day period, with the ability to complete coursework remotely to reduce the risk of spreading the virus.
-Students will also be encouraged to contact their healthcare provider or given options for testing at a local site. - 8.
-Students who have tested positive for COVID-19 can discontinue quarantine based on their healthcare provider's instructions. - Student's personal health information and additional health information obtained in the course of the contact investigation are maintained in the same manner as all other personal health information, and consistent with federal and state privacy laws.
+Anyone who came in close contact with the individual will be sent home for the CDC-recommended period, with the ability to complete coursework remotely, to reduce the risk of spreading the virus.
+Students will also be encouraged to contact their healthcare provider or pursue testing at a local site. - 8.
+Students who have tested positive for COVID-19 can discontinue quarantine based on their healthcare provider's instructions. - 9.
+Student health information obtained in the course of the contact investigation is maintained in the same manner as all other personal health information, consistent with federal and state privacy laws.